 Under the new OPEC deal, Algeria will reduce its crude oil output by 12,000 barrels per day according to an earlier agreement with other producers.

-The deal which was done with the aim of balancing the global oil market, and making the sector more attractive to foreign oil investors.
+The deal was done with the aim of balancing the global oil market and making the sector more attractive to foreign oil investors.

 Reuters in a report quoted the Energy Minister Mohamed Arkab in his announcement.

 OPEC and non-OPEC producers led by Russia last week agreed a new deal to cut production that includes an extra 500,000 barrels a day.

 “Algeria’s additional output cut is 12,000.
 I think it will not affect our contracts and exports,” Arkab told a state radio broadcast.

 Algeria currently produces an estimated 1 million barrels per day but growth in domestic demand has hit overall energy earnings.

 As we edge closer to 2024, the entrepreneurial world buzzes with excitement, teeming with …